-The States of Delaware and Maryland reviewed their comprehensive recreation plans and identified the need for planning assistance from the U.S. Army Corps of Engineers (Corps) to complete a C&D Canal Recreation Study for the C&D Canal area.
+The States of Delaware and Maryland reviewed their comprehensive recreation plans and identified the need for planning assistance from the Corps to complete a C&D Canal Recreation Study for the C&D Canal area.
 To complete this study, a Working Group was established in 2005 that included: the Corps; Delaware Congressman Michael N. Castle's office; Maryland Congressman Wayne Gilchrest's office; Delaware's Department of Natural Resources and Environmental Control and Department of Transportation; Maryland's Department of Natural Resources; New Castle County, DE.; Cecil County, MD; Delaware City, Delaware; St. Georges community, Delaware; Chesapeake City, Maryland; Delaware Bicycle Council, and Delaware Greenways, Inc. The State of Delaware (the non-federal sponsor) through the support of the three partners (Delaware Department of Natural Resources and Environmental Control, Delaware Department of Transportation, and New Castle County) contributed one-half the cost of developing the C&D Trail Concept Plan.
 Additional financial partners include Maryland Department of Natural Resources and Cecil County, Maryland.
 The project is located within New Castle County, Delaware and Cecil County, Maryland, of which, both counties are areas of projected high growth.
 In these rapidly developing areas, recreational opportunities are limited and the public lands along the canal are valuable resources for recreation.

-Public workshops were held in 2005 to gather input and opinions on the recreational facilities that should be considered for the conceptual design of the trail.
+Public workshops were held in 2005 and 2006 to gather input and opinions on the recreational facilities that should be considered for the conceptual design of the trail.
 The Working Group completed the C&D Trail Concept Plan in March 2006.
-Additional public workshops were held in 2006 to relay this plan to the public and answer associated questions.
+Additional public workshops were held in January 2008 to present the 30% trail design and draft Environmental Assessment (EA) to the public.